markhj/cpp-bbunit/docs/assertions/exceptions.md

 an exception is thrown (or not).
 Optionally they take template arguments, if you want to verify that a specific exception class is thrown.

+## Default messages

+Like with all other assertion methods, the ``message`` parameter is optional.
+All functions demonstrated below can be used with or without it.

+If you don't specify a message the library generates a standardized one.

 ## ``assertException``
 Assert that an exception is thrown (regardless of what message is given).